varunkukade/React-Beginner-ToDoWebApp/README.md

+Just below are some things which need to be done in order to successfully run the code.

+1.After downloading the code extract zip file.

+2.Open that folder into Visual studio code.

+3.Open Vs code terminal and hit npm install .
+This will install node modules in our project.

+4.Then for running the code use npm run start:dev

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>